PauloFavero/SimpleEcommerceApp/README.md

 - User authentication endpoint.
 - API authentication and authorization based on user role.
 - Handle products stock availability
+- Improve the overral architecture by strictly respecting a clean arch or domain drive desing and SOLID principles.
+  - Add interfaces and adapters for dependency inversion and injection in router controllers.

 ## DEV Tools: